skhedim/epsi-k8s/kubernetes/02-pods/README.md

 No resources found.
 ```

-# Ading a 2nd container to a Pod
+## Adding a second container to a Pod

 In the microservices architecture, each module should live in its own space and communicate with other modules following a set of rules.
 But, sometimes we need to deviate a little from this principle.